 The SX700 beamline at ASTRID

-Situated at ASTRID, is a surface science beamline, based on a SX700 monochromator and two electron energy analysers.
-The beamline has been in operation since 1993, and is considered to be the Surface Science ‘working horse’ at ASTRID.
-The system is well suited for valence band and core level studies, and has, in the past, successfully been used for studies of e.g. metal on metal growth, reaction kinetics on metals and metal-oxides as well as catalysed oxidation of semiconductors.
+This was a surface science beamline on ASTRID, based on a SX700 monochromator and two electron energy analysers.
+The beamline was in operation on ASTRID from 1993 until 2013, when it was transferred to the new ring, ASTRID2.
+AU-Matline, as it is now called, is considered to be the Surface Science ‘work horse’ at ASTRID2.
+With a new endstation incorporating the Scienta electron energy analyser from the old ASTRID SGM1 beam line, the new AU-MatLine beam line is well suited for valence band and core level studies, and has, in the past, successfully been used for studies of e.g. metal on metal growth, reaction kinetics on metals and metal-oxides as well as catalysed oxidation of semiconductors.

 The Monochromator.